ryancole/ryancole.github.com/_posts/2014-01-25-entity-framework-repository-pattern.md

 }
 {% endhighlight %}

 Now, with our repository in place, we're free to start using it.
 This is an example of a service that would use the repository.
-It's using the [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) pattern, so the repository in this case has already been instanciated, with the given `IDataContext`, and is being passed into the service through the constructor.
+It's using the [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) pattern, so the repository in this case has already been instanciated, with the given `IDataContext`, and is being passed into the service through the constructor.

 {% highlight csharp %}
 class CharacterService : ICharacterService